Wednesday, December 10, 2025

 “Mares!”

-“Okay, I admit it, she was charming… in a stubborn irritating kind of way.
+“Okay, I admitted it, she was charming… in a stubborn irritating kind of way.
 So, I let her show me her world.”

-“For the first time in my life, I felt my heart torn two ways.”
+“For the first time in my life, I felt my heart twist two ways.”

 “I had to hand it to that boy — he just wouldn’t give up.”